 ‘Writing is easy: all you do is sit staring at a blank sheet of paper until drops of blood form on your forehead.’
 That’s one way to do it.
 But you risk finding yourself blocked and directionless, with a manuscript that may never be finished staring back at you.

 This book is about another approach, based on established theories of creativity and design—and on the experience of authors who have adopted a more structured and reliable process.
 It could have been called What They Don’t Teach You in Writing School because, rather than focusing on prose, it covers the entire writing process, from premise to proofreading, as a step-by-step project.

-Easy to follow, practical and highly entertaining, The Novel Project is the inside scoop from an author who started his writing career at fifty and whose novels have sold millions of copies around the world.
-It will help you craft the best book you’re capable of—no blood on forehead required.
+Instead of waiting for the blood, you’ll approach each day with clarity and purpose, progressing steadily toward the best book you’re capable of.
+Easy to follow, practical and highly entertaining, The Novel Project is a masterclass from an author who started his writing career at fifty and whose novels have sold millions of copies around the world.

 ‘In this hands-on, practical guide to crafting a novel, Simsion takes the reader methodically through each stage of production from developing a concept and finding a structure to brainstorming the story and refining each draft.’